jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 2. In the dialog box for Internet Explorer, click OK to accept the recommended settings.

-4. Take a few moments to read the description of Visual Studio Code, and then close Internet Explorer
+4. In the web browser that has opened, take a few moments to read the description of Visual Studio Code that appears, and then close the page.
 5.
 6. sdfsadf